 Stocks plunge into correction territory as coronavirus crisis deepens

-All three of the major averages are down at least 10 percent from their February highs
+All three of the major averages are down at least 10% from their February highs

 U.S. equity markets plunged into correction territory Thursday as President Trump’s announcement of a coronavirus task force did little to assuage investors’ fears of a deepening crisis.